raffialli/cp-langchain-project/README.md

-# Admin Guide Q&A System
+# Chat with Check Point Admin Guides

 ## Description

-This project implements a question-answering system designed to assist IT administrators.
+This project implements a question-answering system designed to assist Check Point administrators.
 It uses natural language processing and machine learning techniques to provide answers to technical questions based on a set of administrator guides.
 The system reads PDF documents, processes them, and uses OpenAI's language models to generate relevant responses to user queries.

 ## Features